-Water fountains and concessions will not be available.
+Water fountains and concessions may not be available.
 Visitors should bring their own water.

 Restrooms will be open and cleaned regularly.

 City Hall is open to the public.

-Room rentals, basketball courts, towel service and Child Watch will not be available.
+Room rentals, basketball courts, towel service and Child Watch may not be available.

 Members and guests will be required to sign an additional waiver to use the facility.